 The Bank manages liquidity risk through policies and procedures, measurement approaches, mitigation measures, stress testing methodologies and contingency funding arrangements.
-As experienced across the industry, relatively slow credit growth compared to deposit inflow, caused the Bank to have an excess liquidity situation throughout the year, as can be seen by the ratios given in Table 40.
-It was a challenge for the Bank to manage such excess liquidity to generate an optimum return.
-Major portion of the excess liquidity had to be invested in Government securities, both denominated in LKR and USD at optimum yields to minimise adverse effects on profitability.
+As experienced across the industry, relatively slow credit growth compared to deposit inflow, caused the Bank to have an excess liquidity situation throughout the year, as can be seen by the ratios given in Table 56 it was a challenge for the Bank to manage such excess liquidity to generate an optimum return.
+A major portion of the excess liquidity had to be invested in Government securities, both denominated in LKR and FCY at optimum yields to minimise adverse effects on profitability.

-The key ratios used for measuring liquidity under the stock approach are given in Table 40 below:
+The key ratios used for measuring liquidity under the stock approach are given in below:

-Maturity gap analysis of assets and liabilities of the Bank as at December 31, 2020 is given in Note 68.2.2 (a) to the Financial Statements.
+Maturity gap analysis of assets and liabilities of the Bank as of December 31, 2022 is given in Note 66.2.2. (a) to the Financial Statements.

-Maturity analysis of financial assets and liabilities of the Bank indicates sufficient funding for foreseeable adverse situations based on prescribed behavioural patterns observed.
+Maturity analysis of financial assets and financial liabilities of the Bank indicates that there is sufficient funding available to weather adverse situations based on prescribed behavioural patterns.

 Maturity analysis of financial assets and financial liabilities of the Bank does not indicate any adverse situation when due cognisance is given to the fact that cash outflows include savings deposits which can be considered as a quasi-stable source of funds based on historical behavioural patterns of such depositors as explained below.

-In the absence of a contractual agreement about maturity, savings deposits are treated as a non-maturing demand deposit.
-There is no exact re-pricing frequency for the product and the Bank resets rate offered on these deposits based on re-pricing gap, liquidity and profitability etc. Since there is no exact re-pricing frequency and that it is not sensitive to market interest rates, segregation of savings products among the predefined maturity buckets in the maturity gap report is done based on the regular simulations carried out by the Bank in line with a behavioural study.
+In the absence of a contractual agreement on maturity, savings deposits are treated as a non-maturing demand deposit.
+There is no exact re-pricing frequency for the product and the Bank resets rate offered on these deposits based on the re-pricing gap and liquidity and profitability, etc. Since there is no exact re-pricing frequency and it is less sensitive to market interest rates, the segregation of savings products among the predefined maturity buckets in the maturity gap report is done based on the regular simulations carried out by the Bank in line with behavioural study.

 The Bank’s primary sources of funding are deposits from customers and other borrowings.
-The Graph 22 provides a product-wise analysis of the Bank’s funding diversification as at end of 2020 and 2019.
+Graph 51 provides a product-wise analysis of the Bank’s funding diversification as of the end of 2022 and 2021.

-Operational risk is the risk of losses stemming from inadequate or failed internal processes, people and systems, or from external events such as natural disasters, social or political events.
+Operational risk is the possibility of incurring losses due to insufficient or failed internal processes, people and systems, or from external events such as natural disasters, or social, or political events.
 It is inherent in all banking products and processes and the Bank’s objective is to control it cost-effectively.
 The seven standard criteria in operational risk are execution, delivery and process management, internal frauds, external frauds, employment practices and workplace safety, clients, products and business practice, damage to physical assets and business, and disruption and system failures.
 Operational risk includes legal risk but excludes strategic and reputational risk.

-The Bank manages operational risk through policies, risk assessment, risk mitigation including insurance coverage, procedures relating to outsourcing of business activities, managing technology risk, a comprehensive Business Continuity Plan (BCP) and Disaster Recovery Plan (DRP), creating a culture of risk awareness across the Bank, stress testing and monitoring and reporting.
+The Bank manages operational risk through policies, risk assessment, and risk mitigation including insurance coverage, procedures relating to outsourcing of business activities, managing technology risk, formulating a comprehensive Business Continuity Plan (BCP) and a Disaster Recovery Plan (DRP), creating a culture of risk awareness across the Bank, stress testing, and monitoring and reporting.

-Policies and procedures relating to outsourcing of business activities of the Bank ensure that all significant risks arising from outsourcing arrangements of the Bank are identified and effectively managed on a continuous basis.
+Policies and procedures relating to outsourcing of business activities of the Bank ensure that all significant risks arising from outsourcing arrangements of the Bank are identified and effectively managed continuously.
 Details of all outsourced functions are reported to the CBSL annually.
 Due diligence tests on outsourced vendors are carried out by respective risk owners prior to executing new agreements and renewal of existing agreements.
-Further, bi-annual review meetings are conducted with key IT service providers to monitor service performance levels and to verify adherence to the agreements.
+Further, bi-annual review meetings are conducted with key IT service providers to monitor service performance levels and verify adherence to the agreements.

-Business Continuity Management (BCM) framework of the Bank encompasses business continuity, disaster recovery, crisis management, incident management, emergency management and contingency planning activities.
-These activities ensure that the Bank is committed to serve its customers, employees, shareholders and suppliers with minimum business interruptions in the event of an unforeseen disruption to its business activities arising from man-made, natural or technical disasters ,with minimum business interruptions and quickly resume its operations.
+The Business Continuity Management (BCM) framework of the Bank encompasses various activities such as business continuity, disaster recovery, crisis management, incident management, emergency management, and contingency planning activities.
+Through the BCM, the Bank ensures its commitment to serving all its stakeholders ,even in times of an unforeseen disruption to business activities arising from man-made, natural, or technical disasters ,with minimum business interruptions and quickly resume its operations.